-This is a patented one piece design that uses no hoses or external parts – it’s all built in to the horn, which helps to make it an easy install.
-Wolo say that it’s twice as loud as anything that’s standard fitment on regular cars.
+This is a patented one-piece design that uses no hoses or external parts – it’s all built into the horn, which helps to make it an easy install.
+Wolo says that it’s twice as loud as anything that’s standard fitment on regular cars.

-It’s another dual tone horn, but unfortunately there’s no specifics.
+It’s another dual-tone horn, but unfortunately, there are no specifics.
 I don’t know the decibel level or the frequency of the tones.

 The compact size makes it ideal for use on a bike, but truthfully, it would be a great upgrade for any vehicle that uses a 12v power supply.
-A 12v relay is included in the kit, and the compressor is a maintenance-free heavy duty affair … should last for a number of years without any problems at all.
+A 12v relay is included in the kit, and the compressor is a maintenance-free heavy-duty affair… It should last for a number of years without any problems at all.

-A 330Hz & 400Hz twin tone horn – resembling good old fashioned car horns from the years gone-by.
-It’s rated at 112dB (about the same as a live rock concert) and PIAA say that it will fit straight to the vehicle without any need for extra wiring or relays – literally plug and play.
+A 330Hz & 400Hz twin tone horn – resembling good old fashioned car horns from the years gone by.
+It’s rated at 112dB (about the same as a live rock concert) and PIAA says that it will fit straight to the vehicle without any need for extra wiring or relays – literally plug and play.

-It’s a bit more expensive than some of the competition, but PIAA are well known in the automotive industry for offering quality products that last – this should be no different.
+It’s a bit more expensive than some of the competition, but PIAA is well known in the automotive industry for offering quality products that last – this should be no different.

 If you’re looking for something a bit deeper than a standard horn ‘beep’, this should be on your list of best car horns.

-I’ve saved this til last because it’s more than a plug in horn, more than an air horn, in fact it’s just more than everything.
+I’ve saved this till last because it’s more than a plugin horn, more than an air horn, in fact, it’s just more than everything.

 They say it fits any vehicle, and while in theory that may be true, the reality is that you need space to mount the trumpets (there’s four of them) and a separate space (dry) to mount the compressor and tank – the tank itself measures up at 15.75” x 5.25” x 6.0” so it’s not like it can fit in the glovebox.